Anastasia-Labs/aiken-design-patterns/README.md

 indices.

-It's worth emphasizing that it is necessary for this design to be a multi-validator as the staking logic filters inputs that are coming from a script address which its validator hash is identical to its own.
+It's worth emphasizing that it is necessary for this design to be a multi-validator (in other words, both spending and withrawal endpoints must invoke the same script) as the staking logic filters inputs that are coming from a script address which its validator hash is identical to its own.

 The distinction between one-to-one and one-to-many variants here is very similar to the singular case, so please refer to [its section above](#singular-utxo-indexer) for